hasana07/BTC1855_Midterm_HA24/README.md

-Coding in R Assignment 4 - Hasan Abdo
+Coding in R Midterm Assignment - Hasan Abdo
-Cleaning Martians Data

 This file will contain the rough plan of what I am trying to do within the midterm assignment.